ruuda/blog/posts/llm-interactions.md

 LLMs are, in one sense, all the same.
-There is only a handful of foundation models, and even those are trained in such a way that their default writing styles are very similar.
+There is only a handful of foundation models, and even those are trained in a way that makes their default writing styles very similar.

 I work a remote job in tech.
 This means that a large part of my interactions with other humans are online,